Efficient Weingarten Map and Curvature Estimation on Manifolds: Introduction

-This paper is organized as follows.
-We introduce our WME method in section \ref{method} followed by a statistical model to analyze the estimation error in section \ref{error estimation}.
+\paragraph{Outlines}This paper is organized as follows.
+We introduce our WME method in section \ref{method} followed by a statistical model to analyze the convergence rate in section \ref{error estimation}.
 In section \ref{numericalexperiments}, we verify the convergence rate and compare our method with quadratic surface fitting method using synthetic data.
 Applications to brain cortical data and experiments on point cloud simplification are given in section \ref{simplification}.
-In section \ref{discussion}, we discuss the generalizations of WME and some future works.
+In section \ref{discussion}, we discuss the possible applications of WME algorithm in future works.